mudita/mudita-center/quickstart.md

 Please provide all values marked as required to start working with the project.
 Add optional values when you need them.
 Some values are already defined.

-There are migrations scripts that will allow you to mirror our setup from Phrase.com and Contentful:
+There are migrations scripts that will allow you to mirror our setup from Phrase (which we use for translating the UI) and Contentful (which we use for managing the "News" section content and help articles):

 - _to be added_